elifbayirr/CNN-with-Cifar10/README.md

 # CNN-with-Cifar10

+The code is in the "3.implementation" file.

+You do not need to import the dataset, it will be imported by itself because of the library. -thanks to this line: from keras.datasets import cifar10

 CNN can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.

  Classify pictures in 10 categories.
 For example, is our picture a cat or an airplane ?